 The award was granted through FRA’s Consolidated Rail Infrastructure and Safety Improvements (CRISI) program.
-This is the first award of its kind to a rail labor organization and a clear indication from FRA Administrator Amit Bose and the Biden administration that they view SMART-TD as a true partner in the mission to improve rail safety and a union with innovative ideas and plans worth investing in.
+This is the first award of its kind to a rail labor organization and a clear indication from FRA Administrator Amit Bose and the Biden administration that they view SMART-TD as a true partner in the mission to improve rail safety — and as a union with innovative ideas and plans worth investing in.

 “If I had to sum up my reaction, I would say that Department of Transportation (DOT) leadership and President Biden see the dangerous trajectory this industry is on.
 Training is fundamental to a safe workplace, not just for our members but for the public, too.
-The East Palestine disaster and the fact that there are more than three major derailments a day in this nation is a testament to the need for a fundamental change, and proof that the status quo is clearly not working.
+The East Palestine disaster and the fact that there are more than three major derailments a day in this nation are a testament to the need for a fundamental change, and proof that the status quo is clearly not working.
 They recognize that there is a better solution by investing in SMART-TD and our vision of training.”

 “As our transit and commuter rail members know all too well, their carriers and agencies have failed to provide the operational changes and training necessary to keep our members safe.
 That is unacceptable.
-We take this seriously and know that more is required, especially as the assault rates continue to climb,” Alt.
-Legislative Director Cassity said.
+We take this seriously and know that more is required, especially as the assault rates continue to climb,” Cassity said.
 “With this grant, SMART-TD will once again pick up the slack for the gaps in the carriers’ training.
 If the companies can’t keep our people safe, we’re damn well going to do it ourselves.”